nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
-2. Should be able to hold up to 1000 persons.
+2. Should be able to hold up to 2000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have an intuitive UI.

 ## Appendix D : Glossary